idaholab/virtual_test_bed/doc/content/htgr/htr-pm/htr-pm_model.md

   []
 ```

 The geometric information such as the length, flow area, hydraulic diameter, position, etc. are the same as that in the porous media model.
 In the domain overlapping approach, frictional pressure drop in the porous media model is computed and then applied to the surrogate channel.
 The pressure drop is then used by the code to internally calculate a friction factor that is then applied to the surrogate channel.
-By doing so, the flow rate in the surrogate channel is ensured to tbe the same as that in the porous media model.
+By doing so, the flow rate in the surrogate channel is ensured to be the same as that in the porous media model.
 This capability is enabled by setting `overlap_coupled` to `true`.
 The `overlap_pp` parameter sets the postprocessor name that receives the pressure drop information from the porous media model.
-Note that pressure drop is defined as the change of pressure per unit length, $dP/dZ$, with a unit of Pa/m, and NOT the total presure drop across the core.
+Note that pressure drop is defined as the change of pressure per unit length, $dP/dZ$, with a unit of Pa/m, and NOT the total pressure drop across the core.

 The inlet and outlet boundary conditions are set using a coupled postprocessor time-dependent junction (CoupledPPSTDJ) and coupled postprocessor time-dependent volume (CoupledPPSTDV), respectively.
 At the inlet, the velocity and temperature boundary conditions are set to the mean values obtained from the inlet of the multi-D model using their respective postprocessors.
 On the other hand, at the outlet, using their respective postprocessors, the temperature is set to the mean temperature obtained at the outlet of the multi-D model while the pressure is set to the pressure of the hot plenum.